"Burr and McCallum fitted the house to the land like moss to a rock.” ~ Robert Campbell, FAIA, architecture critic for the Boston Globe

 Franklin Andrus Burr, FAIA, received his B. A. from Williams College and his M. Arch. from the Yale School of Architecture (1970).
 Andy is a registered architect in Massachusetts and Connecticut.

 Ann Kidston McCallum, FAIA, received her B. A. from McGill University and her M. Arch. from Yale School of Architecture (1980).
-She currently teaches architectural design at Williams College.
+For many years she taught architectural design at Williams College.
 Ann is a registered architect in Massachusetts and New York.

 Ann and Andy are both Fellows of the American Institute of Architects (FAIA).
 Becoming a Fellow is considered a great honor; fewer than 2 percent of all registered architects in the United States are elected to fellowship in the AIA.
 Of these, less than 15% are design fellows, putting Burr and McCallum Architects in an honored status among less than one half of one percent of all American architects.

 David Shaughnessy, Partner, has been a vital part of the firm’s success for nearly three decades.
 David is in charge of construction documents and project management, collaborating with contractors, suppliers, consultants, and clients.

 Click HERE to read about Dave's partnership at Burr and McCallum in the Bennington Banner.